When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 5. If necessary, work with a performance expert to identify and solve complex problems.

-In order to achieve fast and reliable performance for your WordPress site, it’s important to make sure it has enough PHP workers.
-When PHP workers are already busy on a site, they start to build up a queue.
+In order to achieve fast and reliable performance for your WordPress site, it’s important to make sure it has enough PHP threads.
+When PHP threads are already busy on a site, they start to build up a queue.

-Once you’ve reached your limit of PHP workers, the queue starts to push out older requests which could result in 504 errors or incomplete requests.
+Once you’ve reached your limit of PHP threads, the queue starts to push out older requests which could result in 504 errors or incomplete requests.

-Another common error we see due to the lack of PHP workers is 502 bad gateway errors.
-These are slightly different from 504 errors because the error occurs after a timeout of 60 seconds in the PHP workers’ queue.
+Another common error we see due to the lack of PHP threads is 502 bad gateway errors.
+These are slightly different from 504 errors because the error occurs after a timeout of 60 seconds in the PHP threads’ queue.

 Not only do these errors present a bad user experience for your visitors, but they can also have a negative impact on your site’s SEO.